onnx/onnx/docs/Operators.md

   Reshape the input tensor similar to numpy.reshape.

-  It takes a tensor and a specified output shape as inputs.
+  First input is the data tensor, second input is a shape tensor which specifies the output shape.
 It outputs the reshaped tensor.

   At most one dimension of the new shape can be -1.
 In this case, the value is inferred from the size of the tensor and the remaining dimensions.
 A dimension